sign-language-processing/sign-language-processing.github.io/src/index.md

 or aligned to the spoken language captions, and show their DTW is advantageous for this kind of task.

 @xiao2020skeleton close the loop by proposing a text-to-pose-to-text model for the case of isolated sign language recognition.
 They first train a classifier to take a sequence of poses encoded by a BiLSTM and classify the relevant sign, then, propose a production system to take a single sign and sample a constant length sequence of 50 poses from a Gaussian Mixture Model.
 These components are combined such that given a sign class $y$, a pose sequence is generated, then classified back into a sign class $ŷ$, and the loss is applied between $y$ and $ŷ$, and not directly on the generated pose sequence.
-They evaluate their approach on the CSL dataset [@dataset:huang2018video] and show that their generated pose sequences almost reach the same classification performance as the real sequences.
+They evaluate their approach on the CSL dataset [@dataset:huang2018video] and show that their generated pose sequences almost reach the same classification performance as the reference sequences.

-Due to the lack of suitable automatic evaluation methods of generated signs, existing works resort to measuring back-translation quality, which cannot accurately capture the quality of the produced signs nor its usability in real-world settings.
+Due to the need for more suitable automatic evaluation methods for generated signs, existing works resort to measuring back-translation quality, which cannot accurately capture the quality of the produced signs nor their usability in real-world settings.
-A better understanding of how distinctions in meaning are created in signed language may help develop a better evaluation method.
+Understanding how distinctions in meaning are created in signed language may help develop a better evaluation method.

 ---

 #### Notation-to-$X$
-As of 2020, there is no research discussing the translation task between a writing notation system to any other modality.
+As of 2020, no research discusses the translation task between a writing notation system and any other modality.

 #### Text-to-Notation

-@walsh2022changing explore Text to HamNoSys (T2H) translation, with HamNoSys as the target sign language writing notation system.
-They experiment with both direct T2H and Text to Gloss to HamNoSys (T2G2H) on a subset of the data from the MEINE DGS dataset [@dataset:hanke-etal-2020-extending], where all glosses are mapped to HamNoSys by a dictionary look up.
-They find that direct T2H translation results in higher BLEU (it is not clear how well BLEU represents the quality of HamNoSys translations though).
-They encode HamNoSys with BPE [@sennrich-etal-2016-neural] and it outperforms character-level and word-level tokenization.
-They also leverage BERT to create better sentence level embeddings and use HamNoSys to extract the hand shape of a sign as additional supervision during training.
+@walsh2022changing explore Text to HamNoSys (T2H) translation, with HamNoSys as the target sign language notation system.
+They experiment with direct T2H and Text to Gloss to HamNoSys (T2G2H) on a subset of the data from the MEINE DGS dataset [@dataset:hanke-etal-2020-extending], where all glosses are mapped to HamNoSys by a dictionary look up.
+They find that direct T2H translation results in higher BLEU (it still needs to be clarified how well BLEU represents the quality of HamNoSys translations, though).
+They encode HamNoSys with BPE [@sennrich-etal-2016-neural], and it outperforms character-level and word-level tokenization.
+They also leverage BERT to create better sentence-level embeddings and use HamNoSys to extract the hand shape of a sign as additional supervision during training.

 ---